+Are you familiar with probiotic skincare?
 As of late, there has been an increased incidence of dermatitis among both adults and children.
-As such medical research has begun to shift in focus from cause and treatment to prevention with increased attention towards the effects of probiotics and their ability to successfully treat atopic dermatitis.3
+As such medical research has begun to shift in focus from cause and treatment to prevention with increased attention towards the effects of probiotic supplement and their ability to successfully treat atopic dermatitis and improve skin health.3

 A Better Understanding of Dermatitis